“May your Spirit strengthen us; so that we will be: strong in faith, discerning in proclamation, courageous in witness

 Often within a church, volunteers are members that want to use their talents or their background, to aid the church and fulfill its needs with service and actions rather than money.
 Without volunteers, our churches – especially in the educational arena – would be a shell of what they are.
 After all – it is the people who make the church!

-There have been lots of articles written about how to call volunteers, including many right here on Building Faith.
-Naming it a “call” is important.
-We don’t “recruit” – we (hopefully) listen to the Holy Spirit in seeking those who have the gifts to lead and participate in a particular ministry.
+There are many articles written about how to call volunteers, including some right here on Building Faith.
+Naming it a “call” is important, as we don’t “recruit,” but rather listen to the Holy Spirit in seeking those who have the gifts to lead and participate in a particular ministry.

 5 Steps for Calling Volunteers by Sharon Ely Pearson

 Calling Volunteers – More Ideas by Sharon Ely Pearson

 Need Church Volunteers? – A Step-by-Step Process that Works by Liz Perraud